 - Should I file Form B/B1 or Form P?

-There are different forms to file depending on whether you are an individual, sole proprietor or partner of a partnership.
+There are different forms to file depending on whether you are an individual self-employed person, sole-proprietor, partner or precedent partner of a partnership.

 - What if I have registered a private limited company to earn my online income?